 Districts are required to provide an assurance on their World's Best Workforce Summary Report that teacher equity data is publicly reported.
-The table below summarized the teacher equity indicators for AAHS.
+The table below summarizes the teacher equity indicators for AHA for FY22.

-Licensed Educators 3+ Years experience Working in Area of License Racially/Ethnically Diverse Teachers 10 7 (70%) 9 (90%) 2 (30%) ο Support Staff 2 2 (100%) 2 (100%) 2 (100%) (0%)
+Licensed Educators 3+ Years experience Working in Area of License Racially/Ethnically Diverse

+Teachers 11 9 10 3

+(82%) (91%) (27%) 0

+Support 2 2 2 2 (0%)

+Staff (100%) (100%) (100%)

 The school provides equitable access to effective teachers.
 All teachers are licensed.
 Most content areas are taught by a single teacher.
-The small learning community ensures that all students are taught by all teachers during their time at the school.
+The small learning community ensures that all students are taught bγ all teachers for the classes theγ need to graduate during their time at the school.

 Additionally, all General Education teachers have an IPP variance in case they are needed to teach content for which they have extensive experience (e.g. the science teacher has a bachelor's degree in music and extensive experience in music production but does not hold a formal teaching license in music.
 This teacher teaches a "Music Production" elective at various points throughout the year).
 One teacher was teaching outside of license area and was also a second-year teacher.
-This teacher is assigned a veteran teacher as a mentor and is working with the school's curriculum consultant, Greg Schnagl.
+This teacher is assigned a veteran teacher as a mentor and is working with the school's curriculum consultant.

 The school does not provide equitable access to diverse teachers.
 All licensed educators are white.
-White students account for approximately one-half of the student population at any given time.
-Non white students at AAHS do not see representation in the school by licensed educators who look like them.
+White students account for approximately half of the student population at any given time.
+Of the 138 students served in FY22, 60 were white (~43%).
+Non white students at AHA do not see representation in the school by licensed educators who look like them.
 In addition to standard qualifications such as education, licensure, and education philosophy, he school considers the race and ethnicity of applicants as important assets.
 A person's race and ethnicity shapes their experiences and worldview.
 These perspectives are invaluable for building relationships with students, framing content in classes, and leading in a TPS school.
-The school continues to struggle to recruit racially and ethnically diverse licensed educators.
-This is a continual area of improvement for the 2021-2022 school year and beyond.
+The school struggles to recruit racially and ethnically diverse licensed educators.
+This is a continual area of improvement for the 2022-2023 school year and beyond.
 The "Grow Your Own Expansion" priority funded through the ESSER III grant is a possible route that the school plans to develop and utilize in to address this issue in the future.